MangoButtermilch/Unity-Hover-Ship-Controller/README.md

-# Lightweight Unity hover ship controller
+# Lightweight hover ship controller for Unity

 - Example project of a hover ship controller that needes only 1 script
 - Note that it is still pretty buggy and not all perfect but it works